 - Individuals who already had their Dookhan related charges addressed or who pleaded guilty before she completed the testing of the substances were identified and received no benefit from the court’s decision or the DA’s actions.
 Any person who believes they may have been improperly placed on this list can contact CPCS for additional information.

 - Individuals whose convictions on Dookhan related charges were being vacated and dismissed with prejudice were identified.
-The following day, the Supreme Judicial Court issued a declaratory judgement vacating (undoing) these convictions and dismissing the original Dookhan related charges “with prejudice,” meaning the government could never pursue the charges again.
+On April 19, 2017, the Supreme Judicial Court issued a declaratory judgement vacating (undoing) these convictions and dismissing the original Dookhan related charges “with prejudice,” meaning the government could never pursue the charges again.
 Over 21,000 drug charges were dismissed.
-Every individual whose charges were dismissed is to receive a notice in the mail indicating the same.
+Every individual whose charges were dismissed should have received a notice in the mail indicating the same.
 A copy of that notice is provided below.
-Each defendant’s criminal record should be updated by mid-summer 2017.
-Anyone who needs their record updated sooner, or who wants to know the status of any non-Dookhan related charges in their case can contact CPCS.
+Each defendant’s criminal record should have been updated as of mid-summer 2017.
+Any defendant who wants to have their record checked to determine if it was properly updated or wants to know the status of any non-Dookhan related charges in their case can contact CPCS.

 Special Legal Rights of “Dookhan Defendants”:

-The Supreme Judicial Court, the state’s highest court, has ruled that an individual who qualifies as a “Dookhan defendant” is entitled to certain legal rights.
+The Supreme Judicial Court has ruled that an individual who qualifies as a “Dookhan defendant” is entitled to certain legal rights.
 In addition to the fact that Dookhan defendants may never face any additional punishment related to their Dookhan-tainted drug conviction(s), the SJC has ruled that such defendants have the following rights:

 - The right to speak to a lawyer for advice about whether to challenge the conviction(s) and to be represented by counsel in court.
 If a Dookhan defendant cannot afford a lawyer, he or she will be appointed one free of charge.